Guaranteed Standard of Performance

 In some rare circumstances, we may need to disconnect your supply (for example, if you have unpaid charges).
 If – once you’ve paid any overdue charges or agreed to a payment plan – we agree to reconnect your supply, we will do so within 24 hours.
 If we receive this request outside of our working hours we will reconnect your supply on the next working day.

-If we can’t keep to the above timeframes, we will pay you £40.
+If we can’t keep to the above timeframes, we will credit your account with £40.

 Final billing